There are many different agencies available to support adoption and fostering in Northern Ireland.

 Fostering Network NI

-Fostering Network NI Health and Social Care (HSC) Trusts pay for their foster carers to become members of the Fostering Network who provide advice support and information through independent support to foster carers.
-The Health and Social Care Board also fund the Improving and Fostering Educational Attainment and Achievement Service delivered by the Fostering Network to promote the educational achievement of children in foster care.
+Health and Social Care (HSC) Trusts pay for their foster carers to become members of the Fostering Network NI who provide advice support and information through independent support to foster carers.
+Strategic Planning and Performance Group (SPPG) of the Department of Healthfund the Improving and Fostering Educational Attainment and Achievement Service delivered by the Fostering Network to promote the educational achievement of children in foster care.

 Kinship Care NI help and support kinship carers and their children in Northern Ireland.